Russia gives Snowden asylum, Obama-Putin summit in doubt

 "He is the most wanted man on planet Earth," Kucherena told Reuters.

-Kucherena said Snowden wanted to rent an apartment and find work in Russia, and had no immediate plans to leave.
+Kucherena said Snowden wants to rent an apartment and find work in Russia, and has no immediate plans to leave.

 Snowden, who had his U.S. passport revoked by Washington, had bided his time in the transit area between the runway and passport control, which Russia considers neutral territory.